We have completed the call for abstracts at this time.

 As we understand the challenges many of us are facing internationally, we welcome submissions of works-in-progress.
 The deadline for abstract submission

 is May 21, 2021. was extended to June 6, 2021.

 The symposium is planned to be held in-person with support for attendance virtually.
 Abstracts will be accepted both for those who plan to attend in-person and those who plan to participate virtually.

-Abstracts will be accepted until May 20, 2020.
-Symposium committee members will complete a review of all submitted abstracts and the corresponding authors will be notified of the status of their abstract by June 15, 2020.
+All submitted abstracts will be reviewed by the symposium committee and corresponding authors will be notified about the status of their abstract by June 15, 2021.

 We welcome contributions within the following topics:

 - Training and rehabilitation using music or improving music perception or enjoyment

 - Multi-modal music perception (e.g. haptic stimulation, virtual reality)

 - Bimodal or Electroacoustic (EAS) music perception or appreciation